SanicTK2/iidxguide/docs/i_timing.md

 If you are getting way too many SLOWs, you may not be having enough time to react.
 Increase your green number (make notes go slower) and see if it helps.

+Lastly, don't use a green number that is too high or too low.
+When it is extremely low, you are playing purely on reaction speed, which has severe (negative) impact on timing.
+When it is extremely high, you are giving your brain too much time to process the notes, which leads to inconsistent timing.
+A typical GN range is between 260 and 300.

 ### Fix your offset last

 [Use the offset setting in the blue menu to change your visual offset.](/beginner/option2#offset-adjustment)